tldr: we built a new state of the art people search.

 | Large-cap (>$10B) | Senior leadership |

-For each person, we generated synthetic queries matching how users might search for them.
+For each person, we generated synthetic queries that match how users search for them.
 A sample entry:

 {